-Tomorrow marks the beginning of a new year, and as such it holds all the potential of a blank slate.
-Anything is possible in the coming year.
+Yesterday marked the beginning of a new year, a new month, a new week, and a new day for that matter--and as such it held all the potential of a blank slate.
+Any it's true: anything is possible in the coming year.

 Many choose to fill that slate with Resolutions.